- Home

 Talk To One of Our Workers' Compensation Lawyers Now

 If you were hurt at work in Deptford or anywhere in Gloucester County, you need clear guidance on your rights and your next steps.
-Stan Gregory has spent more than two decades representing injured employees across South Jersey, helping them secure medical coverage and wage replacement after serious workplace injuries.
+As a Deptford workers’ compensation lawyer, Stan Gregory has spent more than 30 years representing injured employees across South Jersey, helping them recover medical coverage, lost wages, and disability benefits after serious workplace injuries.

 Insurance carriers often delay treatment, dispute medical findings, or challenge the extent of disability.
 Having experienced representation levels the field and protects your claim from common tactics that reduce or deny benefits.